cideM/aoc2018/README.md

 # :christmas_tree: Advent of Code 2018 :santa:

 Every language has its own folder.
-The CLI is the same for all of them.

 ## Rust